maurer2/vue3-presentation/20 - improvements.md

 - there are already built in modifiers like `.number` or `trim`
 - can be extended with custom modifiers
 - example: replace non-latin-characters with latin equivalent (e.g. lodash deburr), replace easily confused characters (e.g. always 0 instead of O or o etc.)
+- can only be used on custom components
+- v-model with form bindings only supports built-in modifiers

 ### Parent